 I am just now realizing that I have not shared with you how to make simple, tasty, and nutritious lentils in the Instant Pot.
 Lentils are chuck full of nutrition and a great source of protein, especially if you are choosing to eat a more plant-based diet.
 Instant Pot lentils are the perfect legume to eat in the summer.
 They are hassle-free to make, especially if you make them in the Instant Pot.
 You don’t have to pre-soak or babysit them while they are cooking.
 I love my Instant Pot!

-Lentils have a nutty, earthy flavor that can compliment almost any meal.
-Put them in salads, spreads, soups, tacos, wraps or just eat them flavored by themselves.
+Lentils have a nutty, earthy flavor that can complement almost any meal.
+Put them in salads, spreads, soups, tacos, wraps, or just eat them flavored by themselves.

 Lentils help to reduce blood cholesterol since it contains high levels of soluble fiber.

 Lentils are a great source of folate and magnesium, which are big contributors to heart health.
 Folate lowers your homocysteine levels, a serious risk factor for heart disease.
 Magnesium improves blood flow, oxygen, and nutrients throughout the body.